fieldtrip/website/example/cluster_chennu2016.md

     set(h6{1},'LineWidth',1,'Marker', '.','Color','k','MarkerFaceColor','k')

     {% include markup/warning %}
+    **QUESTION 1**:
-    QUESTION 1: why in the between session normalization all participants are clustered around value 1?
+    why in the between session normalization all participants are clustered around value 1?
     Lead: if you plot the alpha power as a function of the total spectrum power, what type of relationship do you see?
     {% include markup/end %}

     % let's make topoplots and the PSD for each ROI for each sedative condition (similar to Fig 5A in Chennu et al.,)